Chaplain Mike Neil

 King County –

-Chaplain Greg Moore has been married to Kathy for forty years and has three children and four grandchildren.
+Chaplain Greg Moore is a Chaplain with the Washington State Patrol.
+He has been married to Kathy for forty years and has three children and four grandchildren.
 He is licensed by the Foursquare denomination and with his wife Kathy have been active at Northwest Foursquare Church in Federal Way for the past 25 years.
 Greg is a certified Disaster Relief Responder with Foursquare and a certified Disaster Mental Health Counselor with Red Cross.
 After a 20 year career as a city planner and a 10 year career with Quadrant Homes Greg and Kathy went back to school and became State of Washington Licensed Marriage and Family Therapists and have been in private practice together at Moore Counseling Services in Federal Way since 2011.
 Greg and Kathy specialize in couples counseling and offer co-counseling.
-Greg has specialized training with veterans and is a volunteer counselor with the Soldiers Project. www.moorecounselingfederalway.com
+Greg has specialized training with veterans and is a volunteer counselor with the Soldiers Project.

 Grant County –